SWEET APPLE KUZU

 Ume-sho-kudzu drink strengthens your digestion and alkalizes your blood.

-It's very helpful with menstrual cramps, headaches, acid reflux and belly pain, nausea, diarrhoea, flu, and many other conditions.
+It's very helpful with menstrual cramps, headaches, acid reflux, belly pain, nausea, diarrhoea, flu, and many other conditions.

 Effective and safe!